Clownfish: Reproduction and lifecycle

 Clownfish breed year-round in tropical waters while in more temperate waters, like those around Japan, breeding occurs mostly in spring and summer.
 Only the dominant female and male reproduce, which mostly occurs during a full moon.
 In the days leading up to spawning, the pair perform courtship rituals that involve the male chasing and nibbling the female as well as erecting his dorsal, pelvic and anal fins while staying motionless in front or alongside her.
 Both the female and male then prepare a nest by cleaning up a nearby rock.
 Here the female deposits eggs for the male to fertilise.
 Clownfishes lay up to a thousand eggs, which are conical in shape, 3–4 mm long and stick to the rocky substrate by bundles of short fibres.
 The male tends to the fertilised eggs, cleaning and guarding them as well as fanning them with his pectoral fins.

 Incubation lasts six to seven days.
 The eggs start out bright orange and progressively darken, and the eyes of the embryos develop and become visible.
 The fish break out of their capsules during nighttime.
-After hatching, clownfishes enter the larval and pelagic stage of their development.
+After hatching, clownfishes enter the larval and pelagic (open ocean) stage of their development.
 This stage lasts up to 12 days, which is shorter than in other damselfishes, where it can last for 70 days.
 Larval clownfishes are initially transparent, except for the eyes, yolk sac and some pigment spots.
 Over time they begin to metamorphosise; growing in size and developing their fins, sensory and internal organs, notochord flexion and colouration.
 Clownfish larvae can disperse widely across open ocean; the Oman anemonefish has been recorded travelling over 400 km along ocean currents.

-As they enter the juvenile stage, clownfish begin settling to the ocean floor and find an anemone host, while transitioning to a more diurnal lifestyle.
-Juveniles continue to grow and develop their adult colouration, but cannot produce gametes until they ascend to dominance within a group.
+As they enter the juvenile stage, clownfish begin settling to the ocean floor and find an anemone host, while transitioning to a more diurnal (daytime) lifestyle.
+Juveniles continue to grow and develop their adult colouration, but cannot produce sex cells until they ascend to dominance within a group.
 Juveniles possess both ovarian and testicular tissue on the gonads, the latter expands and pushes aside the former when the juvenile becomes a breeding male.
 When transitioning into a female, the ovarian tissue expands and fully absorbs the testicular tissue.
 The transition from male to female starts with an increase in body size and feminisation of the brain, followed by gonadal changes and then behavioural changes.
 The process can last months to years.
 Clownfishes can live for over 20 years; the orange clownfish is estimated to reach 30 years, which is long for a fish of its size.